-(AKA, “centers”, “hubs”, “stickers”) — Labels are the circle thing in the middle of your record.
+(AKA, “centers”, “hubs”, “stickers”) — Record Labels are the circle thing in the middle of your record.

-B&W PRINT (any B&W print is ok – photographs, drawings, halftones, anything that uses only the K [black] print plate):
+Any B&W print is ok – photographs, drawings, halftones, anything that uses only K (process black) in the design.
+In Photoshop, this would be grayscale mode.

 You can upgrade your label art (additional charges apply) if you can’t make something work in the colors listed above.